My parents built their dream house.

 A smaller home in the woods.
 Surrounded by trails and bulrushes – and black bears.

-Which means they sold their house and most of acreage on Highway 68 – now call “the old place.”
+Which means they sold their house and most of acreage on Highway 68 – now called “the old place.”

 On September 30th, mom and dad went to their former home.
 One last time before the new owners took possession.
 They walked around the yards, reminiscing, taking photos.
 Sending selfies with, “Saying goodbye.”
 My dad was ten months old when he moved to that acreage.
 My mom was seventeen, and the three of us girls have lived there obviously shortly after birth.